tuliofalmeida/tuliofalmeida.github.io/_pages/about.md

 ## Beyond the academy

 I'm Brazilian Jiu-Jitsu Black Belt.
-But, I'm currently running around Paris and will run the Paris Marathon in 2025 and I'm documenting this process in [photos](https://www.instagram.com/running2marathon/)!
+But, I'm currently running around Paris and will run the [Marathon Nice-Cannes](https://www.instagram.com/marathonnicecannes/) in 2024 and the [Paris Marathon](https://www.instagram.com/parismarathon/) in 2025.
+I'm documenting this process in my [OnlyRuns](https://www.instagram.com/only.runs_/)!